warelab/gramene-mongodb/search/README.md

 The EnsemblGenomes team uses this to output xml formatted files for use in the ensembl search tool.
 Since we are using mongodb, it is more convient to work with JSON files.
 The following repository was forked from EnsemblGenomes/eg-web-common and includes some modifications to the search_dump.pl script for output in JSON format.
+It may be necessary to sync the fork with the EnsemblGenomes latest in case of db schema changes.
 ```
 git clone https://github.com/ajo2995/eg-web-common.git
 cd eg-web-common/utils